Price of Anarchy with Heterogeneous Latency Functions: Introduction

-We present preliminaries in Section \ref{prelim} and discuss relevant properties.
-In Section \ref{section:nonatomic}, we consider bounds for the price of anarchy for nonatomic networks with decomposable delay functions.
-Further, we present our results for atomic flows (Section \ref{secAtomic}) and strengthen our results on the {\em price of anarchy} in two-commodity network flows with uniform delay functions in Section \ref{sec-poa-2com-atomic}.
+In \Cref{section:nonatomic}, we consider bounds for the price of anarchy for non-atomic networks with decomposable delay functions.
+Further, in \Cref{secAtomic} we present our results for atomic flows and strengthen our results on the price of anarchy for two-commodity network flows with uniform delay functions in \Cref{sec-poa-2com-atomic}.